-This morning visit Wat Phnom, sightseeing at Wat Phnom involves a climb of 30 metres high and on ladders up to the hilltop temple.
-Later transfer to the airport for your 45-minute flight to Siem Reap.
-On arrival, travel to Banteay Srei to explore fascinating Hindu temple.
-Later climb to the summit of Pre Rup Temple to view the sunset over the paddy fields.
+This morning visit Wat Phnom.
+Sightseeing here involves a climb of 30 metres high and on ladders up to the hilltop temple.
+Later, transfer to the airport for your 45-minute flight to Siem Reap.
+On arrival, travel to Banteay Srei to explore the fascinating Hindu temple.
+Later, relax onboard a boat and view the sunset on Angkor Thom's moat.